Skip to content

 getContent

-The getContent function retrieves a single content item from a project.
+The getContent function retrieves a single content from a project.
 This function is useful for fetching a specific piece of content, such as an article or blog post.

 Example: